StefaneeT/RA-Statistics-Course/Module 2: Essential Statistical Techniques/3) T-Test.md

 If your primary concern is whether the two populations differ, conduct a two-tailed t-test.

-If you aim to ascertain whether one population mean surpasses or falls short of the other, conduct a one-tailed t-test.
+If you aim to show whether one population mean surpasses or falls short of the other, conduct a one-tailed t-test.

 ## Example using Black Maternity Health Outcome: